Zianon Pazniak: Parliamentary activities

 During the 1990 Byelorussian Supreme Soviet election for the 12th Supreme Soviet on an alternative basis, Pazniak led the BPF in the elections to receiving 30 direct members in the Supreme Soviet, which also indirectly included 30 others who supported the BPF.
-Pazniak was one of the members elected in the 1990 election during the first round, and quickly advocated for a clear separation of the democratic fraction.
-However, he received resistance as the authorities refused to register him as a candidate and the Central Election Commission invalidated nominations from the BPF, but under pressure, the members were re-registered.
-One of his only actions during the time the parliament was the Supreme Soviet was to return national symbols as state symbols.
+Pazniak was one of the members elected in the 1990 election during the first round, and quickly advocated for a clear separation of the democratic faction.
+He initially met resistance, as the authorities refused to register him as a candidate and the Central Election Commission invalidated BPF nominations; however the BPF members were re-registered under external pressure.
+One of his only first actions during his time in the Supreme Soviet was leading the push to return Belarusian national symbols as state symbols.
 In March 1991, he led the BPF fraction to attempting to achieve Belarusian independence, thus also creating Belarusian citizenship and its own congress called the All-Belarusian Constituent Congress.
 These attempts were blocked by the Communist majority in the Supreme Soviet who instead supported President Mikhail Gorbachev's idea of creating a Union of Soviet Sovereign Republics, which Belarus intended to sign on 20 August 1991.
-This led to security services wanting to form the State Committee on the State of Emergency (GKChP), which Pazniak led the BPF to reject on the basis of the coup being an "unconstitutional seizure of power".
+When security services attempted to form the State Committee on the State of Emergency (GKChP), led the BPF in rejecting the move during the coup, calling it an "unconstitutional seizure of power".
 On 22 August, when the coup failed, a session of the Supreme Soviet was convened, which led to the BPF deputies drafting a package of bills and forcing Anatoly Malofeyev (the leader of the Communist fraction in the BSSR) off the podium.
 On 25 August the declaration of independence was announced and Belarus became de jure independent.

-Before the first session of an independent Belarusian congress, Pazniak led the BPF deputies into drafting 31 bills on matters of state, including a denunciation of the 1922 treaty creating the USSR.
+Prior to the first session of the independent Belarusian congress, Pazniak led BPF deputies on drafting 31 bills on state matters, including a denunciation of the 1922 treaty creating the USSR.
 All of these bills were later implemented during the session, except for private land ownership.
 During subsequent negotiations in October 1990 with Polish diplomats about shaping mutual relations and the border, Pazniak opposed the Białystok Voivodeship being part of Poland, calling it "ethnically Belarusian" and thus supposed to be Belarusian land.
 He also advocated for a special status for Belarusians in Białystok, and stated there was "anti-Belarusian terror" in Poland.
 Eventually, he became part of the Constitutional Committee.

 In 1992, he attempted to get a referendum approved, which got approved in April with 442 thousand signatures being sent to the CEC.
 The referendum asked Belarusians whether they agreed to the early dissolution of the current Supreme Soviet and parliamentary elections.
 The BPF wished to pass the referendum to carry out reforms in response to independence.
 However, the majority of the Supreme Soviet did not approve a date for the referendum, and so it was never carried out.